BELLAIRE, Texas — Two days after a deadly shooting at Bellaire High School, students are returning to class.

 Some Bellaire High School parents called on the school district to increase security after a 19-year-old student was shot and killed Tuesday.

-The Harris County District Attorney's office said late Wednesday afternoon that one student brought the loaded gun to school and accidentally shot the other student, identified as Cesar Cortes.
+The Harris County District Attorney's office said late Wednesday afternoon that one student brought the loaded gun to school and unintentionally shot the other student, identified as Cesar Cortes.

 "I want to know, how did this person enter with a firearm, with a loaded gun?" said Tova K., a mother of a Bellaire High School student.